 To cook the fregola, bring a large pot of water to a boil.
 Season generously with salt.
 Taste the water and make sure that it tastes salty.
 Boil the fregola, stirring occasionally, until al dente, 8 to 10 minutes, depending on the size of the fregola.
 Drain thoroughly.

-Place the cooked fregola in a medium bowl and toss with 1 1/2 tablespoons of the olive oil.
-Add the tomatoes, scallion, lemon juice, chili, olives, lemon zest, and the 1/2 teaspoon salt.
+Place the cooked fregola in a medium bowl and toss with 1 1/2 tablespoons of olive oil.
+Add the tomatoes, scallion, lemon juice, chili, olives, lemon zest, and 1/2 teaspoon of salt.
 Toss together and set aside.

 Open the parchment paper like a book and spoon one-quarter of the fregola salad onto one-half of each piece of parchment paper.